Updated January 2019

-Visiting college is such an important step, and it is time consuming and expensive.
+Visiting colleges is such an important step, and it is time consuming and expensive.
 No pressure, right?

 It’s o.k. — visiting colleges also can create some of your best travel memories ever, with your parents or in some cases, maybe even on your own.
 Just be sure not to fall into any of these potholes on your journey!

 10 Common Campus Visit Mistakes

 - Don’t sabotage your trip by trying to shorten it.
 You’ve come a long way!
 Or maybe you haven’t.
 Regardless, you’ve taken time and spent money to visit.
 Don’t skip activities to “beat the traffic” or get an extra hour of sleep.
 Don’t try to squeeze in a couple of hours on the way to somewhere else, either.
 Wanting to stop by a campus on the way to vacation is understandable, but don’t expect to get a full experience if you are under a severe time limit.
 Of course, if you’re just stopping by to see if it looks interesting enough to investigate fully another time, then carry on!

 - Don’t let the opportunity to see the local area slip by.
 If you are already there, and considering making the area a home-away-from-home for several years, find out about some of the great things to do in town or just over the border, neat places to see, local restaurants you can find no where else.
 You won’t be making an informed choice if all you see are the main highway and the canned campus tour.

 - Don’t miss the visit.
 Look up.
 Turn your phone off and engage.
 If you are missing the majority of the presentation, you’re not going to get any kind of feel for the place.
 Dig in and enjoy.
 You can turn on your phone to take pictures, but turn it right back off.
 Promise?